reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 Defect Comments "abcd", "zabc", "zabcd", "abc".

 -   **Tags** - 1 symbol is enough for this search.
 The system searches for the items with or without specified tag(s).
 Multiple tags may be specified at once.
-This filter has next conditions:  ALL/ANY and WITHOUT ALL/WITHOUT ANY.
+The following filtering conditions are available:  ALL/ANY and WITHOUT ALL/WITHOUT ANY.

 -   **Analysed by RP (AA)** - there are two options: With AA mark, Without AA mark.